Skip to content

 Achill’s Blueway, Greenway & Atlantic Drive

-The Greenway is a world class cycling and walking trail and the longest one in Ireland.
-The route follows a trail from Westport to Achill.
-In 2011 the Great Western Greenway was awarded the EDEN European Destination of Excellence Award for Sustainable Tourism.
+The Greenway is a world-class cycling and walking trail and the longest one in Ireland.
+It runs from Westport to Achill.
+In 2011, the Great Western Greenway was awarded the EDEN European Destination of Excellence Award for Sustainable Tourism.

-The Atlantic Drive comprises over 20km of coastal scenery which is a perfect car or bike adventure.
-On the route for the Atlantic Drive you will spot the tower at Kildavnet, a 16th century Irish tower used by the legendary Pirate Queen Granuaile.
+The Atlantic Drive comprises over 20km of coastal scenery, making it a perfect car or bike adventure.
+On the route, you will spot the tower at Kildavnet, a 16th-century Irish tower used by the legendary Pirate Queen Granuaile.

 County Clare Travel Guide | Best Bars in Ireland by City: The Ultimate Irish Pub Guide | Things to do in Galway | The Names of the 32 County of Ireland Explained | Galway Pub Guide: The Best 25 Bars